-To reel in top talent for open positions, you need human resources and recruiters to be extremely active on social media.But simply posting open positions on social media is not enough to separate yourself from the rest of the pack.
+To improve your talent pool development efforts, you need human resources and recruiters to be extremely active on social media.But simply posting open positions on social media is not enough to separate yourself from the rest of the pack.
 The best way to stand out in the eyes of prospective applicants is by optimizing your digital presence and maximizing your reach.
 We’ll get into how to do that on your company’s page, on your posts about open positions, and how to get other employees involved, even if they don’t work in HR or the department of an open position.

 First off, you can use almost any social media platform to promote open positions, including Twitter, Facebook, and LinkedIn.
 Websites like Glassdoor and Indeed work great too.
 But again, you have to use them correctly, maximize your reach, make sure your message is authentic, and present your organization as an appealing place to work.

 When posting a job opening on LinkedIn or Twitter, you can use relevant hashtags such as #Hiring, #MarketingJobs, and more.
 You can get creative and make up hashtags about your company’s openings to create a feed that connects all your openings.

 Just remember to make these posts authentic.
 You don’t want them to come off as corporate announcements.
 List two or three perks of the company or the position and include an appealing image or video related to your organization.